I lost my sister Colleen (Cokey as we referred to her) last year, exactly 1 year to the day actually.

 Thank you for being my sassy, spunky, kick-ass sister for 50 years.

-My sister who would fight to the bitter end for anyone she loved, but who struggled to love herself.
+My sister who would fight to the bitter end for anyone she loved, yet struggled to love herself.

 Struggled to fight for herself.